Cobrowse.io Docs

 Overview

-The new version of our Salesforce integration is now available.
-System admins can follow the steps below in order to give your organization access to Cobrowse.io within Salesforce.
+Our Salesforce integration is now available.
+System admins can follow the steps below in order to give your organization access to Cobrowse.io within Salesforce - .

 Install the app